-The Statements of Fiduciary Net Position include information about Plan assets, liabilities and net position restricted for pension, as applicable as of December 31, 2016 and 2015.
+The Statements of Fiduciary Net Position include information about Plan assets, liabilities and fiduciary net position restricted for pension, as applicable as of December 31, 2017 and 2016.

-The Statements of Changes in Fiduciary Net Position show the additions to, deductions from, and net increase (or decrease) in the Plan's net position restricted for pension during 2016 and 2015.
+The Statements of Changes in Fiduciary Net Position show the additions to, deductions from, and net increase (or decrease) in the Plan's fiduciary net position restricted for pension during 2017 and 2016.

-The above financial statements are presented in accordance with the Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application, which provides guidance for determining a fair value measurement for financial reporting purposes and provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements, Statement No. 67, Financial Reporting for Pension Plans (replacing GASB 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans and GASB 50, Pension Disclosures) and GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, and all other applicable GASB pronouncements including GASB Statement No. 40, Deposit and investment Risk Disclosures and GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position.
-This statement requires the reporting of deferred inflows and deferred outflows of resources in separate sections of the Statement of Fiduciary Net Position, which was renamed from Statement of Net Position.
+The above financial statements are presented in accordance with the Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application, which provides guidance for determining a fair value measurement for financial reporting purposes and provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements, Statement No. 67, Financial Reporting for Pension Plans (replacing GASB 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans and GASB 50, Pension Disclosures) and GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, and all other applicable GASB pronouncements including GASB Statement No. 40, Deposit and investment Risk Disclosures.
 These pronouncements address the requirements for financial statement presentation and certain disclosures for state and local governmental entities.
 The Plan's financial statements comply with all material requirements of these pronouncements.

-These financial statements provide a snapshot of the Plan's assets and liabilities as of December 31, 2016 and 2015, and the activities that occurred during those years.
+These financial statements provide a snapshot of the Plan's assets and liabilities as of December 31, 2017 and 2016, and the activities that occurred during those years.
 Both financial statements were prepared using the accrual basis of accounting as required by GASB.
 All investment activities have been reported based on the trade dates and have been valued by independent outside sources.